-Additionally, the share structure disadvantages IPO investors.
+Additionally, the share structure is a disadvantage for IPO investors.
 After IPO, Snap will have three share classes.
 The A shares being sold to the public are entitled to no vote on matters submitted to stockholders.
 Snap is going public and enjoying the benefits of an IPO (influx of cash) while giving away zero voting power to new investors.
 Instead, the co-founders of Snap and existing private shareholders will retain all voting power in the newly public company.